tomslee/academic-kickstart/content/post/2021-02-28-houses-of-cards.md

 As we have seen with news, drawing eyeballs is not enough of a measure of success.

-*** What do we lose?
+## What do we lose? {#what-do-we-lose}

-*What do we lose if we lose newspapers?
+**What do we lose if we lose newspapers?
 We lose a fragile and imperfect but valuable house of cards.
 We don't just lose a product to be replaced by another -- a BlackBerry to be replaced by an iPhone, an old mousetrap replaced by a better.
-What we lose is a system of governance, and the platforms have nothing with which to replace it.*
+What we lose is a system of governance, and the platforms have nothing with which to replace it.**

 There are many things that can be done better in other ways, but right now all the social media promises are monolithic, and that is in itself a failure.